If you are as much of a cookie fanatic as me, you have to try these incredibly soft and chewy dairy-free Coconut Oil Chocolate Chip Cookies.

 These are so good that I sometimes wonder if I’ll ever make any other chocolate chip cookies again.
 (Update 2016: Well, of course I have made other chocolate chip cookies!
 My current obsession are these spelt chocolate chip cookies, which are a healthier double chocolate version of this recipe.)

 In my opinion, baking is a highly scientific (and artistic) process.
 Despite their similarities, butter and coconut oil differ especially in their melting point.
 32–35 °C (90–95 °F) for butter and 24 °C (76 °F) for coconut oil (non-hydrogenated)*.
-For this reason I believe that in baking butter and coconut oil can not be substituted one-for-one while still expecting the same results.
+For this reason, I believe that in baking butter and coconut oil, they can not be substituted one-for-one while still expecting the same results.
 (Unless the recipe calls for melting the fat instead of creaming).

-If your kitchen is very hot so that the coconut oil is liquid at room temperature or if you microwave it too long, you have to place it in the fridge to set a little.
+If your kitchen is very hot so that the coconut oil is liquid at room temperature or if you microwave it too long, you can simply set it in the fridge to settle a little.

-And lastly, you have to line the baking sheet.
+And lastly, you must line the baking sheet.
 Whenever I tried to bake the cookies directly on the sheet, the bottoms browned too quickly (even at lower temperature).
-Once the tops were set (they don’t have to be fully baked) the bottoms were too dark.
+Once the tops were set (they don’t have to be fully baked), the bottoms were too dark.